Like us on facebook

 Ministry of Public Safety and Solicitor General

 We would like to acknowledge and thank: City of Kamloops Social Planning Grant and venue, Nicole McCurdy (TRU 4th yr.
-Nursing Student) for helping with coordinating the forum, Dr. Heather Price (TRU) and Jocelyn Barratt (SCAN) for their informative presentations, Dr. Price’s TRU Psychology Research Team for facilitating the Working Groups, and Frick & Frack for the great food and service!
+Nursing Student) for helping with coordinating the forum, Dr. Heather Price (TRU), Tara Ettinger (CYAC Coordinator), Jocelyn Barratt (SCAN) and the RCMP for their informative presentations, Dr. Price’s TRU Psychology Research Team for facilitating the Working Groups, and Frick & Frack for the great food and service!

 A special thank you to Leona Thomas for the beautiful Opening & Welcoming Prayer, Brooke McLardy from the Vernon Oak Child Advocacy Centre for coming to Kamloops to present on your CYAC model & to all the guests - thank you for attending and providing such valuable feedback and support towards the development of the CYAC!